Majed-Habli/DevVibe/README.md

 ###  DevSwipe is built using the following technologies:

-- This project uses the [React-Native app development framework](https://flutter.dev/).
+- This project uses the [React-Native app development framework](https://reactnative.dev/).
 React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
-- This project uses the [React app development framework](https://flutter.dev/).
+- This project uses the [React app library](https://react.dev/).
 React is a free and open-source front-end JavaScript library for building user interfaces based on components, it can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.
-- This project uses the [Electron app development framework](https://flutter.dev/).
+- This project uses the [Electron app development framework](https://www.electronjs.org/).
 Electron is a free and open-source software framework that is designed to create desktop applications using web technologies that are rendered using a version of the Chromium browser engine and a back end using the Node.js runtime environment.
+- This project uses the [Electron app development framework](https://www.electronjs.org/).
+Electron is a free and open-source software framework that is designed to create desktop applications using web technologies that are rendered using a version of the Chromium browser engine and a back end using the Node.js runtime environment.
+- This project uses the [Laravel framework](https://www.electronjs.org/).
+Laravel is a free and open-source PHP web framework that is designed with expressive, elegant syntax, enabling the development of web applications and APIs

 <br><br>